Sam-2727/GRB-Bursts/README.md

 The interested reader might also find this powerpoint (link once finished) interesting, as some figures that aren't in the paper are presented there

 ## Update Log
 January 2020: Code cleaned up and renamed for clarity.
+Data sets added.